codepath/android_guides/Fragment-Navigation-Drawer.md

 ### Copy In FragmentNavigationDrawer

-First, let's define a `FragmentNavigationDrawer.java` class within our application which makes working with the navigation drawer within an activity much simpler.
+First, let's define a `FragmentNavigationDrawer.java` class within our app which makes working with the navigation drawer within an activity much simpler.
 Choose the source below based on your version of the support library.

 Define the `FragmentNavigationDrawer` class by copying the text from the [source code from here](https://gist.github.com/nidhi1608/104b31cb0ebc1f7b3f69).
 Make sure that your activity extends from `ActionBarActivity`.